shownotesArchive/show-pad/doc/doctypes.md

 {
 }

-/* User-Functions */
+/* User functions */
 // called when a user has sucessfully logged in, you can
 // use the res-parameter to create additional cookies exports.onLogin = function (user, res, cb)
 {
+  // code
   cb();
 }

 exports.onCreateUser = function (user, cb)
 {
+  // code
   cb();
 }

 exports.onLogout = function (user, res, cb)
 {
+  // code
   cb();
 }

-/* Group-Functions */
+/* Group functions */
 exports.onCreateGroup = function (group, cb)
 {
+  // code
   cb();
 }

-/* Document-Functions */
+/* Document functions */
 exports.onCreateDoc = function (doc, cb)
 {
-  // the doctype should make use that the document
+  // the doctype should make ensure that the document
-  // has been created and is fully useable once the
+  // has been created and is fully functional once the
   // callback is called.
   cb();
 }

 exports.onDeleteDoc = function (doc, cb)
 {
+  // code
   cb();
 }